 IPNs are abnormal growths in the lungs found on imaging scans taken while investigating or diagnosing another health condition.
 The majority of IPNs are benign, but some are cancerous and can be overlooked, misinterpreted, or not appropriately followed up for further testing.
 Approximately 20-30% of lung computed tomography (CT) scans will find incidental nodules.

-Better identification and appropriate follow-up of IPNs are necessary steps towards increasing the diagnosis of lung cancer at early stages.
+Better identification and appropriate follow-up of IPNs are necessary steps towards increasing the diagnosis of lung cancer at its early stages.
 However, rates of follow-up are persistently low for these patients.
 One recent study found that only 36% of patients in the US with an identified IPN received any subsequent follow-up.

-Prof Edwin Van Beek, radiologist at the University of Edinburgh and member of the Steering Committee, explains:
+Prof Edwin Van Beek, Radiologist at the University of Edinburgh and Member of the Steering Committee, explains:

 “Incidental pulmonary nodules are a major contributor to medical procedures.
 Although the majority will not be cancerous, sufficient numbers of patients will have cancer detected in this way.
 A uniform approach and better characterisation of these nodules is vital for patients as well as for the economic use of healthcare.”